^

 • Distribution: The drug has a high volume of distribution, meaning that it is rapidly distributed throughout the body after absorption.
 Fondaparinux sodium is somewhat less bound to plasma proteins.

 • Excretion: The drug is excreted mainly unchanged by the kidneys.
-Its elimination half-life in the body is about 4-6 hours.
+Its half-life in the body is about 4-6 hours.

 Dosing and administration

-Use Arikstri during pregnancy
+Use Arikstras during pregnancy

-• Use for hypersensitivity to heparin:
+• Use in case of hypersensitivity to heparin:

 • Literature review:

-• Use for heparin-induced thrombocytopenia (HIT):
+• Use in heparin-induced thrombocytopenia (HIT):

-• In one case, fondaparinux was used successfully to treat a pregnant woman with acute pulmonary thromboembolism and HIT in late pregnancy.
+• In one case, fondaparinux was successfully used to treat a pregnant woman with acute pulmonary thromboembolism and HIT in late pregnancy.
 The drug showed good results without complications for the mother and fetus (Ciurzyński et al., 2011).

 • Pharmacokinetics and absence of placental transfer: